YTEQ/fixb/README.md

 }
 ```

-In addition, FixB supports bindings for JodaTime types, which can be bound to corresponding FIX date/time types.
+To start serializing your POJOs into FIX messages and vice versa it's enough to create an instance of a FixSerializer as

-To start serializing your POJOs into FIX messages and vice versa it's enough to create an instance of a FixSerializer as below:
+below:

 ```java
 FixMetaDictionary fixMetaDictionary = FixMetaScanner.scanClassesIn("my.fix.classes.package");
 FixSerializer<Object> fixSerializer = new NativeFixSerializer<>("FIX.5.0", fixMetaDictionary);
 ```

-And actually using the FixSerializer:
+And actually using the created FixSerializer:

 ```java
 FxQuote fxQuote = new FxQuote(...);